SoftBankRoboticsTraining/pepper-chatbot-api/source/index.html.md

 > ACTIONS - RUN APPLICATION

 Launches a locally installed, <a href='http://doc.aldebaran.com/2-5/naoqi/index.html'>NAOqi</a> application - and meanwhile maintains chatbot session persistence.
-NAOqi applications can be built with <a href='http://doc.aldebaran.com/2-5/software/choregraphe/index.html'>Choregraphe</a> or with our Python SDK and the <a href='http://doc.aldebaran.com/2-5/dev/libqi/api/python/index.html#py-api-index'>qi Framework</a> via one of our <a href='https://github.com/pepperhacking/robot-jumpstarter'>Robot Jumpstarter templates</a>.
+NAOqi applications can be built with <a href='http://doc.aldebaran.com/2-5/software/choregraphe/index.html'>Choregraphe</a> or with our Python SDK and the <a href='http://doc.aldebaran.com/2-5/dev/libqi/api/python/index.html#py-api-index'>qi Framework</a> via one of our <a href='https://github.com/pepperhacking/robot-jumpstarter'>Robot Jumpstarter templates</a>. <a href="https://community.ald.softbankrobotics.com/en/resources/software/language/en-gb">Download Choregraphe here</a> (requires creating a SBR community account).
+Launching a custom NAOqi application from Dialogflow requires knowing the application's APP ID, which can be found in the Properties of the Choregraphe project.

 ```dialogflow